Alfresco/docs-alfresco/content-services/latest/index.md

 * Information Governance
 * Intelligence
 * Analytics
-* Alfresco customers should also take a look at the [Alfresco Support Handbook](TODO_LINK:https://docs.alfresco.com/support/concepts/su-welcome.html)
+* Alfresco customers should also take a look at the Alfresco Support Handbook.

 Note: See the [Supported platforms]({% link content-services/latest/support/index.md %}) page for compatibility between Content Services and other applications.